snailbites/sexy-carousel/README.md

 <ol>
     <li>slides - the array that actually contains the content you want carouseled</li>
-    <li>item-teamplate - the path for the individual slide template</li>
+    <li>item-template - the path for the individual slide template</li>
 <ol>

 <h4>Optional attributes</h4>